scheinerman/SimpleGraphAlgorithms.jl/README.md

 which, in turn, requires that some solvers be loaded.
 I've used `Cbc`.

-**New**: ~~Now requires the `Polynomials` module.~~ As of version 0.5.0 now uses the `SimplePolynomials` module.M
+**New**: ~~Now requires the `Polynomials` module.~~ As of version 0.5.0 now uses the `SimplePolynomials` module.

 **Note**: Because these functions rely on solving integer linear programs, they can be rather slow for large graphs.